hashgraph/hedera-cli/README.md

   console.log('Contract deployed at:', contract.target);

-  // Store address in state memory as "erc20address" stateController.default.saveToMemory('erc20address', contract.target);
+  // Store address in state memory as "erc20address" stateController.saveToMemory('erc20address', contract.target);
 }

 main().catch(console.error);
 ```

 In this example, the `erc20address` variable is stored in the `memory` slot of the CLI tool.
-You can then use this variable in other scripts by loading it from the state (`stateController.default.get('memory')`) and using it in your Hardhat scripts.
+You can then use this variable in other scripts by loading it from the memory (`stateController.getFromMemory(erc20address)`) and using it in your Hardhat scripts.

-_Don't forget to use the `default` export of the `stateController` module to access the state methods as we are working in the CommonJS module format._
+_Don't forget to use `.default` when importing the `stateController` in your Hardhat scripts, as shown above._

 ## Network Commands